Options

 When

-is set to render_pass or higher, setting this option will enable profiling of vkCmdBeginRenderPass and vkCmdEndRenderPass commands.
+sampling_modeis set to renderpass or higher, setting this option will enable profiling of vkCmdBeginRenderPass and vkCmdEndRenderPass commands.

 - Type: